newlandsvalley/tunebank-node/README.md

 ## Populating the Test Database

 The postgres SQL scripts that initialise the test database include the DDL statements and scripts that populate the genres, rhythms, roles and user tables with essential static data.
 These are to be found in the `installation/SQL` directory.
+These scripts include a file named `dbroles-test.sql` which defines a user name of `test_database_user` with a password of `changeit`.
+This username is used by the test framework when accessing the database.

 In addition, the `installation/abc-samples` directory contains a set of Scandi tunes in ABC format.
 These are reloaded automatically by the test framework at each invocation.

+## Configuration

+Configuration is by means of a file `tunebank.conf` in the `conf` directory.
+This is provided as `prototype-tunebank.conf` and uses the `test_database_user` as described above.
+It should be renamed to `tunebank.conf` before testing.

 ## Building